I’m an artist and writer who shares tutorials, tips, and information for anyone who wants to learn how to paint or draw.

 - Both natural and synthetic bristle brushes can be used for watercolor and acrylics.
 Natural bristle brushes tend to show brush strokes, while synthetic bristles leave smooth lines.
 If you're not sure which one to choose, try both to see which you like best.

 - If you plan to paint with watercolors and acrylics, golden Taklon brushes are a good option.
 This synthetic brush material is durable and can be used with many types of paint.
+One of my favorite sets is the Royal Langnickel Soft-Grip 5-Piece Starter Set.
+They’re well-made brushes for the price and work with watercolors and acrylics.

 Tip: As you gain experience, experiment with different shapes and sizes of brushes.